USS Sturgeon (SSN-637)

-USS Sturgeon (SSN-637), was the lead ship of her class of nuclear-powered attack submarines.
+USS Sturgeon (SSN-637), was the lead ship of her class of nuclear-powered fast attack submarines.
 She was the third ship of the United States Navy to be named for the sturgeon.

 Construction and commissioning

 The contract to build Sturgeon was awarded to the Electric Boat Division, of General Dynamics Corporation, in Groton, Connecticut, on 30 November 1961, and her keel was laid down there on 10 August 1963.
 She was launched on 26 February 1966, sponsored by Louella Carver, the wife of United States Senator Everett Dirksen, of Illinois, and commissioned on 3 March 1967.

+The USS Sturgeon was launched on 26 February 1966, sponsored by Mrs. Everett Dirkson, the wife of US Senator Everett Dirksen of Illinois.

 Service history

 1968–1970

 Sturgeon spent a month conducting refresher training and then began her shakedown cruise on 3 April 1967, down the United States East Coast and to Puerto Rico.
 She returned to Groton, for repairs, alterations, maintenance, and training until 18 September 1967, when she departed on extended operations.
 She returned to port on 2 October 1967, and was transferred to Submarine Development Group 2.
 On 22 January 1968, she began a five-week antisubmarine warfare (ASW) exercise to evaluate the relative effectiveness of and attack submarines.

 Sturgeon began a three-month post-shakedown period of alterations and repairs on 3 March 1968.
 When the shipyard work was completed in June 1968, she participated in the search for the missing attack submarine in the vicinity of the Azores.
 She spent July and August 1968, preparing for overseas deployment, then was deployed from September to early November 1968.
 She participated in tests and evaluation of a new sonar detection device from December 1968 to February 1969.
 She visited the United States Naval Academy at Annapolis, Maryland, in March 1969, and then held an intensive training period for her crew before deploying from May to July 1969.
 In April 1969, she was awarded a Meritorious Unit Commendation for outstanding service during a period in 1968.

 Sturgeon participated in fleet submarine exercises in August and September 1969, and in a project for the Chief of Naval Operations from 29 September to 31 October 1969.
 She was awarded a second Meritorious Unit Commendation, in December 1969, for her service during a period earlier in 1969.
 After training and preparation for another period at sea, she deployed from 29 January to 8 April 1970.
 In May and June 1970, she aided in evaluating aircraft antisubmarine warfare tactics and equipment.
 She spent the period from 1 July to 26 July 1970, in a submarine exercise, and from 15 August to 1 September 1970, in sound trials.
 On 5 October 1970, she began an overhaul at Groton, which lasted until 5 October 1971.
 While in the shipyard in December 1970, Sturgeon was awarded the Navy Unit Commendation for exceptionally meritorious service during a period earlier that year.